akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 ### Consuming the HTTP Response Entity (Client)

-There's two use-cases to consume the entity of a response:
+There are two use-cases to consume the entity of a response:

 1. process the bytes as the response arrives from the network buffer
 2. load all the bytes in memory first, and process them afterwards